Do you struggle to make time to read?

 7. The Grimrose Girls by Laura Pohl

 This is another seriously underrated book!
 You definitely need to read this.
 It features a diverse cast, plenty of fairy tale references and dark academia world-building.
+The audiobook is engrossing, and the mystery kept me listening.

 I was unsure of whether to include this because it doesn't have a main character who is trans or non-binary.
 However, it does have a side character who is transgender.
 Plus it has a cast full of LGBTQ+ characters.